hapijs/catbox/README.md

 * `host` - the cache server hostname.
 * `port` - the cache server port.
 * `username`, `password`, `poolSize` - MongoDB-specific options.
+* `maxByteSize` - memory specific option for the max number of bytes the store can consume

 For convenience, pre-configured options are provided for Redis, MongoDB, and an experimental memory store.
 Below are the defaults used for each of the stores.